 Jennifer Danielson, PharmD, MBA, CDE, Assistant Professor, Director, Introductory Practice Experiential Education

 Amber Glass, RPh, MPH, Associate Director, Preceptor Development

-Rachel Nowak, PharmD, Clinical Assistant Professor, Community IPPEs
+Rachel Allen, PharmD, Clinical Assistant Professor, Community IPPEs

 Curtis G. Jefferson, MS, APPE Operations Specialist, Office of Professional Pharmacy Education